jcjmcclean/hacker-news/README.md

 ## Build instructions

-To build this project for production, run `npm run build` from the project root in your terminal.
+To build this project for production, install project dependencies with `npm install` then run `npm run build` from the project root in your terminal.

 ## Development instructions

-To host a local copy of this project for development, run `npm start` from the project root in your terminal.
+To host a local copy of this project for development, install project dependencies with `npm install` then run `npm start` from the project root in your terminal.

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 The browser will reload for all changes to the codebase.